UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.SCA_KeyboardSensor.rst

    .. attribute:: key

       The key code this sensor is looking for.
+Expects a keycode from :mod:`bge.events` module.

-      :type: keycode from :mod:`bge.events` module
+      :type: integer

    .. attribute:: hold1

       The key code for the first modifier this sensor is looking for.
+Expects a keycode from :mod:`bge.events` module.

-      :type: keycode from :mod:`bge.events` module
+      :type: integer

    .. attribute:: hold2

       The key code for the second modifier this sensor is looking for.
+Expects a keycode from :mod:`bge.events` module.

-      :type: keycode from :mod:`bge.events` module
+      :type: integer

    .. attribute:: toggleProperty